WRF Real-data Initialization¶

 Note

-All namelist options mentioned in this section are set in the &domains record in namelist.input, and this section is specific to real.exe only.
+This section’s namelist options are set in the &domains record in namelist.input.
+This section is specific to real.exe only.

-2. Eta levels are user-specified.
-Users may explicitly define each full eta level with the namelist option eta_levels (model eta levels from 1 to 0), with the total number of eta_levels equaling the number of eta surfaces allocated (namelist option e_vert).
+Users may use namelist option eta_levels to define each full eta level (model eta levels from 1 to 0).
+The number of eta_levels should equal the number of allocated eta surfaces (namelist option e_vert).

-• To avoid max thickness in the upper troposphere, stretching levels must extend above the tropopause before going to constant d (logP).
-This can be accomplished by using low dzstretch_u values (but larger than ~1.02) to reach the tropopause, while also stretching fast enough to compensate the lapse rate.
+To avoid max thickness in the upper troposphere, stretching levels must extend above the tropopause before going to constant d (logP).
+This is accomplished by using low dzstretch_u values (but larger than ~1.02) to reach the tropopause, while also stretching fast enough to compensate the lapse rate.

-• It is recommended to first choose dzbot, then max_dz (which typically should remain at 1 km), then choose the stretching factors.
-It is ideal to find the minimum number of levels needed to work with the other values chosen.
-For e.g., if desiring more levels near the surface, use a smaller dzstretch_s.
+First choose dzbot, then max_dz (which is typically 1 km), then choose the stretching factors.
+Find the minimum number of levels needed to work with the other values chosen.
+For e.g., for more levels near the surface, use a smaller dzstretch_s.

 See the tables below for reasonable e_vert settings for dzbot=50 and dzbot=30.